javascript-tutorial/en.javascript.info/2-ui/1-document/5-searching-elements-dom/article.md

 </tbody>
 </table>

 Please note that methods `getElementById` and `getElementsByName` can only be called in the context of the document: `document.getElementById(...)`.
+But not on an element: `elem.getElementById(...)` would cause an error.

-Other methods can be called on elements, like `elem.querySelectorAll(...)` -- and will search in their subtrees.
+Other methods can be called on elements too.
+For instance `elem.querySelectorAll(...)` will search inside `elem` (in the DOM subtree).

-Besides:
+Besides that:

 - There is `elem.matches(css)` to check if `elem` matches the given CSS selector.
 - There is `elem.closest(css)` to look for a nearest ancestor that matches the given CSS-selector.
 The `elem` itself is also checked.